BraveSoul33/landing-page/README.md

 Landing Page Project

-In this project I will be creating a website that will be a landing page for a business
+In this project I will be demonstrating what I have learned so far with using HTML, CSS, and Flexbox

-I will be making use of Flexbox for the first time in setting up the layout for the site
+This is my first attempt using Flexbox to build a full page with multiple sections